General surgery in Istanbul - coordinator support

 Control before the flight - before returning home, the patient should have a control examination, written recommendations, and clear instructions about when to contact the doctor again.
 I help make sure the patient does not leave with only verbal instructions.

 Not every route ends with surgery.
-Sometimes, after an in-person consultation, the doctor suggests observation, treatment at home, additional diagnostics, or another specialist.
-That is also a useful result: the patient receives a clear next step.
+Sometimes the doctor suggests another path after an in-person consultation.
+This may be observation, treatment at home, or additional diagnostics.
+It may also be a referral to another specialist.
+That is also a useful result.
+The patient receives a clear next step.

 What my coordination includes